todsn — read a stream of data from stdin and write records to a z/OS dataset

 or more JES system symbols to the internal reader.

 Specifies a remote invocation of todsn using a client-initiated ssh connection to the given z/OS user@host.
 If specified, this must be the first command option.

 Specifies the use of local z/OS I/O, even if run via CoZLauncher.
+Applicable when the source and target are both z/OS.
 If specified, this must be the first command option.

 dataset-namein append/mod mode.
 This option changes the base fopen() options to

 dataset-nameimmediately (disable buffering).
 This is the default if used with a tunneled socket or if

 source lines are separated by combination of linefeed and/or carriage return characters.
 The default is 'flexible' which allows for any of the other patterns above.
 These characters are taken from the source codepage.

 source lines are preceeded with a four byte IBM-style RDW, consisting of a two byte network order (big endian) length followed by two bytes of zeros.

 Source data is preceeded by a 128 byte MicroFocus standard header.
 Source lines are preceeded with a network order (big endian) length.
 If the maximum record length is < 4095 bytes, the length field is 2 bytes.
 If the maximum record length is >= 4095 bytes, the length field is 4 bytes.
 Each record must be padded with zeros to the nearest 4 byte boundary.

 source lines are followed with a hex character sequence.
 The sequence must be between 1 and 8 bytes long.